project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

     }

 > **Note**:
-> fromDate and toDate must be in YYYY-MM-DD format.
+> fromDate and toDate must be in YYYY-MM-DD format
-> toDate must be greater than or equal to fromDate and toDate must be less than today.
+> toDate must be greater than or equal to fromDate and toDate must be less than today
->>>>>>> 3201f6e252e2098db39ab172f6ea7d4867ec97b6

 * Maximum one month’s (31 days) data could be downloaded in one API call.